Stevertus/objD/README.md

 ⇒ give @s minecraft:iron_axe{"customNBT":1,"Damage":40,"CustomModelData":3390001} 5
 ```
-ItemType is like EntityType or Block a utility class to provide a list of all available blocks.
+ItemType is like EntityType or Block a utility class to provide a list of all available items.

 |ItemType([minecraft_item_id])| creates a ItemType from a String |
 |--|--|